Learning to Model and Plan for Wheeled Mobility on Vertically Challenging Terrain: IMPLEMENTATION

-We implement our WM-VCT planner on two open-source wheeled robot platforms, the Verti-Wheelers (VWs)~\citep{datar2023toward}, one with six wheels (V6W, $0.863\textrm{m} \times 0.249\textrm{m} \times 0.2\textrm{m}$) and the other with four wheels (V4W, $0.523\textrm{m} \times 0.249\textrm{m} \times 0.2\textrm{m}$).
+We implement our \textsc{wm-vct} planner on two open-source wheeled robot platforms, the Verti-Wheelers (VWs)~\cite{datar2023toward}, one with six wheels (V6W, $0.863\textrm{m} \times 0.249\textrm{m} \times 0.2\textrm{m}$) and the other with four wheels (V4W, $0.523\textrm{m} \times 0.249\textrm{m} \times 0.2\textrm{m}$).
 Both robots are equipped with a Microsoft Azure Kinect RGB-D camera with a 1-DoF gimbal actuated by a servo to fixate the field of view on the terrain in front of the vehicle regardless of chassis pose.
 NVIDIA Jetson computers (ORIN and Xavier for V6W and V4W respectively) provide onboard computation.
 We use low-gear and lock both front and rear differentials to improve mobility on vertically challenging terrain.
-Both robots are tested on a $3.1\textrm{m} \times 1.3\textrm{m}$ rock testbed (with the highest vertical point of $X_\textrm{obs}$ reaching 0.6m) composed of hundreds of rocks and boulders of an average size of 30cm, similar to the size of the robots (Figure~\ref{fig::overview}).
+Both robots are tested on a $3.1\textrm{m} \times 1.3\textrm{m}$ rock testbed (with the highest vertical point of $X_\textrm{obs}$ reaching 0.6m) composed of hundreds of rocks and boulders of an average size of 30cm, similar to the size of the robots (Fig.~\ref{fig::overview}).
 The rocks and boulders on the testbed are shuffled many times during experiments.
+The vehicle state estimation for $\mathbf{x}_t$ is provided by an online Visual Inertia Odometry system provided by the \texttt{rtabmap\_ros} package~\cite{rtabmap}.
+In order to represent $\mathbf{m}_t$, we process the RGB-D input into an elevation map~\cite{mikielevation2022}, a 2D grid where each pixel ($8$mm resolution) indicates the height of the terrain at that point.